d4rkl04f/VisionWorkshop/2.faces/readme.md

 One of the other nice features of the CLM Tracker library is that it includes a method to do the drawing for you.
 The shape model is a complex assortment of paths and points, and rather than have to account for drawing them, we can simply pass the canvas reference to the "draw()" method.
 Alternatively, if you do not want to draw the alignment results, you can get the raw results with a call to "getCurrentPosition()".
 From there, you might perform additional processing to map the results and morph an image - just like Hollywood.

+## HeadTrackr

+While TrackingJS can tell us where a face is located in an image (or video stream), and CLM Tracker can tell us about the features of a face, one additional piece of information an application may be interested in knowing is the tilt angle of the head itself.
+A face tracking library that does this is [HeadTrackr](https://github.com/auduno/headtrackr).
+An example of using HeadTrackr is included in the workshop materials but not covered in the lecture.